Recommended policies and settings for unmanaged client installation packages

 You need to create a Windows installation package for unmanaged Symantec Endpoint Protection (SEP) clients, with custom policies and settings.
 You may also want to prevent users from making changes to your configuration.

 Follow these guidelines to create an unmanaged client installation package with customized policies and settings.

-NOTE: Be aware that while this process includes the custom settings and policies you want in a client installation package, you may be unable to edit or alter those settings and policies after the client installation.
+Note: While this process includes the custom settings and policies you want in a client installation package, you may be unable to edit or alter those settings and policies after client installation.
 Unmanaged clients are not meant to be managed, which is what these guidelines do with managed policies.
-Please test and ensure this is the behavior you want before you deploy in a large scale environment the package you create.
+Please test the package you create and ensure that this is the behavior you want before you deploy in a large scale environment.

 You also can lock or unlock options to restrict or allow the user different levels of control over the SEP UI.

 II.
 Allow user to run LiveUpdate, and add / modify schedules

 Since the client is unmanaged, it doesn’t need to check into a management server, but it does need to check Symantec’s public LiveUpdate server.